-In addition, you will be asked to consider and vote upon proposals to re-elect two of our directors and to ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018.
+At the Meeting, you will be asked to consider and vote upon proposals to re-elect one of our directors and to ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020.

-After careful consideration, our Board of Directors, including our directors that are not "interested persons" as defined in Section 2(a)(19) of the 1940 Act, has determined that each of the proposals to be considered and voted on at the Meeting is in the best interests of the Company and its stockholders.
-Our Board of Directors unanimously recommends that you vote "FOR" the approval of each of the proposals to be considered and voted on at the Meeting.
+After careful consideration, our Board of Directors, including our directors that are not "interested persons" as defined in Section 2(a)(19) of the Investment Company Act of 1940, as amended, has determined that each of the proposals to be considered and voted on at the Meeting is in the best interests of the Company and its stockholders.
+Our Board of Directors unanimously recommends that you vote "FOR" the re-election of one of our directors and "FOR" the ratification of our selection of Ernst & Young LLP.

-This Meeting is particularly significant and your vote is extremely important.
-The proposals require the holders of at least 50% of the Company's outstanding shares to be present at the Meeting in order for the proposals to be voted upon.
-It is important that your shares be represented at the meeting, regardless of whether you plan to attend the meeting in person.
+It is important that your shares be represented at the Meeting, regardless of whether you plan to attend the Meeting in person.
 Please vote your shares as soon as possible through any of the voting options available to you as described in our proxy statement.